-Northern Seminary operates at several locations, with the main campus at Lombard, Illinois in Chicago's western suburbs.
+Northern Seminary operates at the main campus at Lombard, Illinois in Chicago's western suburbs.
 The Lombard campus is easily accessible to downtown Chicago and O'Hare and Midway Airports.
 The campus buildings, Brimson Grow Library, Kern Hall, Lindner Tower and the Lindner Conference Center, are within easy walking distance of each other.

-Northern Seminary also offers courses in Rockford, as well as on the southwest side of the city of Chicago, in the community of Lawndale.
+Northern Seminary also offers courses on the southwest side of the city of Chicago, in the community of Lawndale.
 The Seminary seeks to bring theological education closer to where students live and work by offering courses in multiple locations, through the use of online education, and by offering weekend and week-long modular courses.